Reduction of the Putative CD44+CD24 Breast Cancer Stem Cell Population by Targeting the Polyamine Metabolic Pathway With Pg11047

 Institution: Lund University

-Research Areas: Drug development
+Research Areas: Drug research

 Cell Lines: JIMT-1 (Human breast cancer)

 Summary: Cirenajwis and colleagues used the label-free live cell imaging capabilities of the HoloMonitor to study the movement of JIMT-1 breast cancer cells.
 They showed that treatment with the ornithine analogue difluoromethylor-nithine (DFMO) increased cell motility, while treatment with the polyamine analogue PG-11047 decreased cell motility.